MarieCHessler/design-your-own-tote-bag/README.md

 * The colors are chosen to give a good contrast, yet be comfortable for the user's eyes, on a black background.
 * Blue, cyan, and green match each other well, and white is a good complement.
 * Red sticks out and therefore is a good choice to have the user react to the message.
-* The color library [Colorama](https://pypi.org/project/colorama/) is installed using *pip install colorama* and then used by importing and calling *init* from the library to the relevant files.
+* The color library [Colorama](https://pypi.org/project/colorama/) is installed using *pip install colorama* and then used by importing and calling *init* from the library in the relevant files.
 Calling init() is necessary for Colorama and Termcolor to work properly on Windows.
-* The color library [Termcolor](https://pypi.org/project/termcolor/) is installed using *pip install termcolor* and then used by importing and calling *colored* from the library to the relevant files.
+* The color library [Termcolor](https://pypi.org/project/termcolor/) is installed using *pip install termcolor* and then used by importing and calling *colored* from the library in the relevant files.

 ### Structure
 A structure for Design Your Own Tote Bag was drafted on paper at the beginning of the project process, and later improved using Lucidchart, to make it more appealing and easier to understand.